 Slipknot vocalist Corey Taylor has confirmed that the band's massively-anticipated new album is very close to completion, with merely a mixing phase separating it from official release.

 "The next step is the mix, and we're going to try to get it out very soon.
 There will be big announcement soon.
 Big things to hear, soon.
 That's really all I can say about it.
 I know we’re anything, if not diligent to our plan.
-The plan is to just slowly but surely get people to lose their minds for the next couple of months with just little stuff here and there leaked,"
+The plan is to just slowly but surely get people to lose their minds for the next couple of months with just little stuff here and there leaked," he added.

 The "All Hope Is Gone" follow-up will mark the group's first effort not to feature late bassist Paul Gray, as well as drummer Joey Jordison who parted ways with the 'Knot fold back in December.
-Taking all into consideration, "there's something weird about this one"
+Taking all into consideration, "there's something weird about this one" according to Taylor.